omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 ## Calling a function

 Before we continue, it might be worthwhile to see how these components fit together when a function is called.
-I explained this in some detail in *Functional Programming in R* but it is essential to know in order to understand how expressions are evaluated.
-When we start to fiddle around with non-standard evaluation it becomes even more important.
+I explained this in some detail in *Functional Programming in R* but it is essential to know to understand how expressions are evaluated.
+When we start to fiddle around with non-standard evaluation, it becomes even more important.
 So it bears repeating.

 When expressions are evaluated, they are evaluated in an environment.
 Environments are chained in a tree-structure.
-Each environment has a "parent," and when R needs to look up a variable, it first look in the current environment to see if that environment holds the variable.
+Each environment has a "parent," and when R needs to look up a variable, it first looks in the current environment to see if that environment holds the variable.
 If it doesn't, R will look in the parent.
 If it doesn't find it there either, it will look in the grandparent, and it will continue going up the tree until it either finds the variable or hits the global environment and see that it isn't there, at which point it will raise an error.
 We call the variables an expression can find by searching this way its scope.
 Since the search always picks the first place it finds a given variable, local variables overshadow global variables, and while several environments on this parent-chain might contain the same variable name, only the inner-most environment, the first we find, will be used.

 When a function, `f`, is created, it gets associated `environment(f)`.
 This environment is the environment where `f` is defined.
 When `f` is invoked, R creates an evaluation environment for `f`, let's call it `evalenv`.
 The parent of `evalenv` is set to `environment(f)`.
 Since `environment(f)` is the environment where `f` is defined, having it as the parent of the evaluation environment means that the body of `f` can see its enclosing scope if `f` is a closure.